-Most of the currently used audio formats are based on lossy compression schemes, such as mp3, AAC, WMA.
+Most of the currently used audio formats and file formats are based on lossy compression schemes, such as mp3, AAC, WMA.
 These compression schemes make distribution of music almost inexpensive for consumers, and are currently available within the whole range of multimedia frameworks.

-We don't study here lossless compression schemes, which would be of interest for archiving purposes, but which are actually not used at all in multimedia distribution and diffusion, this being mainly due to the poor compression rate they achieve : generally from 1.5 to 2, compared to ratios of 10 and more that are available in lossy compressions.
+As far as lossless compression schemes are concerned, we don't report all of them in this document: Will be let out of scope those devoted to archiving purposes only, and not to multimedia distribution and diffusion, as they generally achieve a somehow poor compression rate: generally from 1.5 to 2, compared to ratios of 10 and more that are available in lossy compressions.

 We don't study in details in this document specific issues related to lossy compression schemes, such as artefacts introduced by compression, loss of information, and related problems for archiving purposes.

 We don't elaborate comparison between different compression schemes regarding quality and/or efficiency.

-1.2.4 Audio effects, 3D audio, multichannel audio
+1.2.4.2 Audio effects, 3D audio, multi-channel audio

-The technology progresses achieved recently have been made possible for end users a number of technologies that greatly enhances his audio and music experience.
+The technology improvements achieved recently have been made possible for end users a number of technologies that greatly enhances their audio and music experience.

-Multichannel audio has been present in film since the late 1930's-early 1940's with the production and release of Disney's "Fantasia".
+Multi-channel audio has been present in the cinema production since the late 30s-early 40s with the production and release of Disney's "Fantasia".
 However it was wildly complex, expensive, and had no chance of working in a home environment.
-Practical multichannel digital audio began in theatres in the early 1990's.
-These new digital audio technologies advanced quickly to allow DVD, Direct Broadcast Satellite (DBS), Digital Cable, and Terrestrial Digital Television (DTV) to deliver this same high quality multichannel digital audio directly to the consumers home.
+Practical multi-channel digital audio began in theatres in the early 90s.
+These new digital audio technologies advanced quickly to allow DVD, Direct Broadcast Satellite (DBS), Digital Cable, and Terrestrial Digital Television (DTV) to deliver this same high quality multi-channel digital audio directly to the consumers home.